Choosing a college is one of the most important decisions you will make. Here are five tips for seniors on how to choose a college.

+Because I didn’t give up, I was able to figure out a way to make it happen and actually pulled it off!
 I became the first person in my family to graduate from college.

 Fast forward 16 years.
 My son is now a sophomore in high school.
-He’s taking the most academically advanced classes he can manage, preparing to take the PSAT and we will soon begin the journey of applying for colleges.
+He’s taking the most academically advanced classes he can manage, and preparing to take the PSAT and we will soon begin the journey of applying for colleges.

 5 Tips for Seniors on How to Choose a College